daminoux43/check-vplex/README.md

 ## Creating a user
-For reason of security, we recommend not use administrator account and create a dedied user for monitoring.
+For reason of security, we recommend to not use administrator account and create a dedied user for monitoring.

+For create a user daminoux on the vplex we must :

+    - connect on the vplex in ssh with user admin
+    - launch vplexcli with the command vplexcli
+    - type the command: add user daminoux
+    - type the password
+    - type again the password
+    - logout end reconnect with the new user
+    - and retype a new password

+And now you you can use the script check_vplex.py with the new user.

 © 2020 Damien ARNAUD published under GPLv3 license